How Hard Is It to Make an App in 2024: Pain Points and Pointers

 Source: Google Play Store

-Given that it takes quite a lot of money to implement a successful ASO campaign, it’s very important to understand the ASO landscape of both the App Store and Google Play to get the best return on your investment.
+Given that it takes a significant amount of money to implement a successful ASO campaign, it’s crucial to understand the ASO landscape of both the App Store and Google Play to get the best return on your investment.

 The Apple App Store introduces specific elements, such as the keyword field, allowing developers to indicate keywords for ranking.
 But it’s good to note that this ASO tool has a limit of 100 characters.
 So effective keyword research is crucial to choose the right keywords as Apple states that 65% of apps are discovered by search.